 The cross-section or micro-section analysis is a destructive analysis that measures the quality of the manufactured board.
 It’s basically an interconnection defect analysis process that detects and verifies what went wrong inside the PCB.
+This is an integral part of the PCB manufacturing process.

 In other words, it’s a process of inspecting the internal quality of a PCB.
 The inspection is carried out to determine the quality of the circuit board and also to spot internal failures.

-In simple terms, it’s like a Physician taking a biopsy just to check if the patient is suffering from some kind of disease.
+In simple terms, it’s like a physician taking a biopsy just to check if the patient is suffering from some kind of disease.

 The test coupons placed at almost every end of the board are cut out close to 1inch square.
 These coupons are placed in a soft molten polymer that solidifies right around the sample PCB.

 The sample board enveloped with the polymer is called a puck.
 This is because the sample PCB placed at the center looks like a hockey puck.
-The hardened specimen is finely grinded and polished to form a smooth surface finish.
+The hardened specimen is finely ground and polished to form a smooth surface finish.
 This process is carefully done such that the internal parts of the PCB are exposed for observation.

 This cross-section i.e. the exposed interior region of the PCB is magnified and examined under a microscope by an expert.